 Dedicated Hosting – A web server that is dedicated to hosting your web site.
 In other words, the server is not being shared with other customers.
 For extremely high traffic sites, or those with very resource-intensive applications, a dedicated server may be necessary.

-For enterprise sized websites with massive traffic, they may be hosted on many dedicated servers with a load balancing system.
+Enterprise sized websites with massive traffic may be hosted on many dedicated servers with a load balancing system.